• Home

 Cabin Camping Tips

 Before you leave make sure you gather all the gear you need for your trip.
 Some important camping tips are that you should prepare your meals before you leave.
-Have meals ready to cook for the BBQ, and prepare the meals you will cook on the stove.
-Follow the weather report closely before your vacation to make sure you are packing the clothing you will need, but also so you can plan different kinds of activities that are appropriate for the weather.
+Have meals ready to cook for the BBQ, and prep the meals you will cook on the stove.

-Essential camping tips once you are on site are to make sure you keep your outdoor place tidy and clean, and that all garbage is picked up and stored away so it doesn’t attract wildlife.
 Personal hygiene is also import when it comes to food prep.
 Make sure you are keeping the food cold and that you are washing utensils after each use.
 Keep wet wipes handy if you don’t have running water, this makes it easier to keep everyone’s hands clean.

 Cabin Camping Packing Tips

-If you are going to be hiking to the backcountry cabin you need to pay attention to the amount of luggage you will be carrying, and that you can fit all of your camping gear in to your backpack.
-(If your cabin is accessible by car you won't have that worry.)
-One of the most important cabin camping tips is to make sure everything is organized for easy access during your vacation.
-I like to use plastic bins for organizing and a cooler with ice for fresh food.
-Sort your clothing and personal toiletries in suit cases or backpacks.
+If you are going to be hiking to a backcountry cabin you need to pay attention to the amount of luggage you will be carrying, and that you can fit all of your camping gear in to your backpack.
+(If your cabin is accessible by car you won’t have that worry.)

-Though you don't think you will need them, pack a tarp and a rope.
-You can use a tarp for shelter from the sun and rain so you can eat outside and be protected to grill and enjoy the outside.
+Though you don’t think you will need them, pack a tarp and a rope.
+You can use a tarp for shelter from the sun and rain so you can eat outside and be protected to grill and enjoy the outdoors.
 The rope is good to hang wet clothing and towels to dry.
 Wet wipes and extra plastic bags are useful for garbage and dirty laundry.

-Cabin Camping Packing List Recommendations
+Cabin Camping Packing List

 This list includes everything I recommend for rustic camping.
 Some cabin camping experiences may not need all of these items.